 - Your reading glasses if necessary

 Any referral letters or Mental Health Care Plans you have been given

 Any claim number or approval letters you have been given

 Your payment as discussed at the time you made your appointment

-- Your Medicare, DVA, Private Health Fund, Pensioner or Health Care Card if you wish to claim a relevant rebate
+- Your Medicare or Private Health Fund details if you wish to claim a relevant rebate.

 - Anything else you feel may be relevant eg. reports